2022 - 2023 Catalog

 3. By mail or fax

-A drop/withdrawal request by any means must be received in the Advising Center (and/or Admissions/Registrar's Office) by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
+A drop/withdrawal request by any means must be received in the Advising Center (and/or Admissions and Records Office) by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
 No drop or withdrawal requests are accepted by telephone or email.